Bobby Wawak: NASCAR

 Wawak made occasional NASCAR starts before 1976.
 His first start was in the 1965 Southern 500 at Darlington Speedway.
 He started 27th, and finished 36th with engine problems.
 Wawak made fourteen NASCAR starts in 1967.

-His most successful year was 1976, when he finished 22nd in the points.
+Wawak most successful year was 1976, when he finished 22nd in the points.
 His highest career finish was a sixth-place finish in the final race of the season at Ontario.

-The fuel line on his car came loose on the third lap of the 1977 Daytona 500, and the fire came into the car's cockpit.
+The fuel line on Wawak's car came loose on the third lap of the 1977 Daytona 500, and the fire came into the car's cockpit.
 Wawak jumped from the car while it was still moving (and slammed into the inside wall moments later), held up his burnt hands, and ran to the infield care center.
 "It was like sitting in front of a blow torch," Wawak said later.
 He made six more starts that year.

-He continued racing in NASCAR, and made 96 more NASCAR starts.
+Wawak continued racing in NASCAR, and made 96 more NASCAR starts.
 His career ended when he crashed in the first qualifier for the 1988 Daytona 500, Wawak suffering a fractured vertebra and detached retinas.
 Randy LaJoie raced in one race in his car in 1988, and Mike Potter raced three races in 1990.

-After his NASCAR career ended, he helped Hendrick Motorsports with their show cars.
+After his NASCAR career ended, Wawak helped Hendrick Motorsports with their show cars.

 In media

-He appeared in NASCAR Thunder 2004 as an unlockable driver in a car numbered 36.
+Wawak appeared in NASCAR Thunder 2004 as an unlockable driver in a car numbered 36.

 Death

-At the age of 64, Wawak died on April 17, 2004.
-He was survived by his wife Stevi, daughters, Jaclin Wawak and Robin Wawak Pemberton and grandchildren, Lauri Trotter and River Pemberton, in addition to two brothers, Allen Wawak and Richard Wawak; three sisters, Carole Tarvash, Joyce Annanie, and Marilyn Zmich.
+Wawak died at the age of 64, on April 17, 2004.
+He was survived by his wife Stevi and his two daughters.